 Virsec’s Application Protection Story

 The presentation below is from a recorded presentation by Willy Leichter, VP of Marketing and Product Management.
 Willy gives a brief but thorough overview of the state of cybersecurity – from the threats and vulnerabilities organizations face today to Virsec’s deep and complete insight and protection.
-Virsec’s unique approach safeguards applications and memory processes, providing complete visibility and protection during runtime, blocking zero-day attacks and other threats, including ransomware attacks.
+Virsec’s unique approach to safeguarding and protecting applications and memory processes provides complete visibility and protection during runtime, blocking zero-day attacks and other threats, including ransomware attacks.

 Today’s Security Environment – 20K Vulnerabilities & Rising